neo-project/docs/docs/en-us/tooldev/advanced/neo_vm.md

-<center> <h2> Neo Virtual Machine</h2> </center>
+# NEO Virtual Machine

-&emsp;&emsp;NeoVM is a lightweighted, general-purpose virtual machine that executes NEO smart contract code.
+NeoVM is a lightweighted, general-purpose virtual machine that executes NEO smart contract code.
 The concept of virtual machine described in this paper is in narrow sense, it's not a simulation of physical machine by operating system.
 Unlike VMware or Hyper-V, it's mainly aimed at specific usage.

-&emsp;&emsp;For example, in JVM or CLR of .Net, source code will be compiled into relevant bytecodes, and be executed on the corresponding virtual machine.
+For example, in JVM or CLR of .Net, source code will be compiled into relevant bytecodes, and be executed on the corresponding virtual machine.
 JVM or CLR will read instructions, decode, execute and write results back.
 Those steps are very similar to the concepts on real physical machines.
 The binary instructions are still running on the physical machine.
 It takes instructions from memory and transmits them to the CPU through the bus, then decodes, executes and stores the results.

-# Virtual Device
+## Virtual Device
 [![../images/neo_vm/nvm.jpg](../images/neo_vm/nvm.jpg)](../images/neo_vm/nvm.jpg)

 The graph above is the system architecture of NeoVM, which includes execution engine, memory, interoperable services.